PureMintSoftware/CS2ConfigManager/README.md

 ---

-**If CS2 Config Manager saves your settings from disaster, please give it a star by hitting the button up in the top right corner! ⭐**
+**If CS2 Config Manager helps you backup and sync your settings, please give it a star by hitting the button up in the top right corner! ⭐**